iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 > THIS STATE HAS A FANTASTIC GRIP ON ORGANIZING & RESPONDING FAST WITH LITTLE TIME TO WORRY!
 LOVE IT!
 I'M THE ONLY ONE IN MY FAMILY WITHOUT THE VACCINE & I'M FROM Philly!!
 Using my storehouse of 26yrs I'm signed up!
 Great Job Joisey!!!<br> :date: __2021-04-08 11:14:16__

 > No se que quieres que aga no veo ninguna muchacha en mi casa boy a seguir borrando con tu oermiso o no o nesecitas tiempo te digo son tontos yo estoy ase rrato viendo que les estan avisando que yo estoybmolesto y no entienden a que lo bielbo a desactibar en un rrato aver donse esta<br> :date: __2021-03-27 19:08:26__

-> Good<br> :date: __2021-03-24 13:23:22__

-> In the year of the begin stroke and stage of covid it hands down help to get information and clear image a covid 19 wear and tear Thank you for the strong verification Ps Sylvester J Ali<br> :date: __2021-03-21 08:20:22__